Can Aloe Help Acne?

-- Inflammation: Acne is primarily an inflammatory disease and Aloe has anti-inflammatory properties
+- Inflammation: Acne is primarily an inflammatory disease and Aloe has some anti-inflammatory properties

-- Bacteria: Acne can be aggravated by bacteria and Aloe has antibacterial properties
+- Bacteria: Acne can be aggravated by bacteria and Aloe has some antibacterial properties

 - Skin irritation and dryness: People with acne tend to have irritated skin and Aloe may help calm the skin, but evidence is contradictory